afeld/delivery/slides/slides.md

 ## Test-driven development (TDD) assignment

 1. Add a test for a new route: `/bye` should return `Goodbye!`
-1. Run the local tests again
+1. Run the tests again

    ```sh
    pytest test_local.py
    ```

-1) Get the test to pass
+1. Get the test to pass

 ---